kubernetes/community/communication/marketing-team/social-guidelines.md

 Other CNCF projects, unless there is a common contributor cause, are out of scope for coverage by this team's social media accounts.

+Kubernetes Organization Members with access to account are:
+- @parispittman
+- @mrbobbytables
+- @chris-short

 ## Themes/Topics

 - Contributor/SIG blog posts